This post may contain affiliate links. Please read our disclosure policy.

 • Granulated Sugar

 • Apple Cider: I use unfiltered apple cider for the taste.
 Find a brand or a farm that you enjoy and use that!
-Make hot apple cider with the rest.
+Make hot apple cider, pumpkin butter, or a batch of this apple cider donut recipe with the rest.
+Be careful not to use apple cider vinegar!

 • Cinnamon Sticks: Cinnamon sticks impart a different flavor than ground cinnamon.
 I let it infuse an hour and remove before pureeing.
 You could use just ground cinnamon if you prefer.